foundryvtt/dnd5e/CONTRIBUTING.md

 All Content released with this system must come from the WotC [5e System Reference Document](https://dnd.wizards.com/articles/features/systems-reference-document-srd) (aka SRD).

-In general, content contributions will take the shape of fixing typos or bugs in the configuration of the existing items in the included compendia.
 If there is missing content, please open an issue detailing what is missing.

+In general, content contributions will take the shape of fixing typos or bugs in the configuration of the existing items in the included compendia JSON files, which are then compiled into the appropriate db file.

+Every MR which contributes content must change both the source JSON file and the db file.

 ### Translations